France–Thailand relations

-France–Thailand relations cover a period from the 16th century until modern times.
+Diplomatic relations with France and Thailand cover a period from the 16th century until modern times.
 Relations started in earnest during the reign of Louis XIV of France with numerous reciprocal embassies and a major attempt by France to Christianize the Kingdom of Thailand (then known as Siam) and establish a French protectorate, which failed when the country revolted against foreign intrusions in 1688.
 France would only return more than a century and a half later as a modernised colonial power, engaging in a struggle for territory and influence against Thailand in mainland Southeast Asia that would last until the 20th century.